search

 B. Delay Script Execution

-This option can significantly improve your Core Web Vitals scores if used properly and for relevant scripts only.
+This option can significantly improve your Core Web Vitals scores if used properly for relevant scripts only.

 Delaying the execution of scripts allows you to specify that certain scripts will not load until after some user interaction with the page.